 - 1 t dried parsley or 1 T fresh parsley

 - Add in everything else except the parsley and pasta.
 Combine and bring to a boil.
-Cover and turn down to simmer for 15 minutes.
+Cover and turn down to slow simmer for 20 minutes.

-When the time is up, stir in the pasta - cooked to al dente' - and top with a little parsley, and serve.
+- When the time is up, stir in the pasta - cooked to al dente' - and top with a little parsley, and serve.

-- If you like “Cheeseburger Helper” like I did as a child, try stirring in a generous amount of shredded sharp cheddar at the very end.
-It’s really good!
+- If you like "Cheeseburger Helper" like I did as a child, try stirring in a generous amount of shredded sharp cheddar at the very end.
+It's really good!
 (But grate your own; don't buy that pre-shredded crap.
 It contains cellulose; code for wood-pulp.)

 Shiloh, to us, represents new life, and moving forward.